Boiler Grants

 Apply sooner rather than later in case the rules change.

-According to Ofgem (they administer the Energy Company Obligation scheme) claimants will still be eligible for a period of 18 months following the date of the award letter.
-Page 44 of the Ofgem Energy Company Obligation guidance has full details.
+According to Ofgem (they administer the Energy Company Obligation scheme) claimants will still be eligible for a period of 12 months following the date of the last award.

-So if you were awarded Universal Credit in April but you got a job last week and come off Universal Credit today (for example) you still have a significant period of time (a year and a half) to apply for and install the measure, as you would still be classed as eligible even when you return to work.
+So if you were awarded Universal Credit in April but you got a job last week and come off Universal Credit today (for example) you still be eligible for 12 months.

 While you can wait to apply we’d recommend applying sooner rather than later as funding rules can change at any time.